vqf/kinetics/README.md

 	  });
 	</script>
 ```
-1. In that place, paste the text you copied from the browser.
+1. In its place, paste the text you copied from the browser.
 There are two important things to remember: you need to remove the outer quotes if present (the text must begin with `{` and end with `}` and add a semicolon at the end.

 ```
 	<script>